VESTEC-EU/vestec-system/WorkflowManager/README.md

 # Workflow Manager documentation

 ## Files
+* `manager/`
    * `workflow.py` -  Contains the machinery of the workflow.
 Should be imported by anything that wants to use the workflow functionality
    * `lock.py` - Contains code around making specific handlers atomic.
 This is automatically imported by workflow.py
    * `persist.py` - Contains code for handlers to persist data.
 This is automatically imported by workflow.py
-* `manager.py` - This is a process that executes the workflow
-* `fire.py` - Contains example handlers for the forest fire workflow
-* `MesoNH.py` - Contains example handlers for MesoNH workflows
-* `example.py` - Sets off an example forest fire workflow
+* `scripts/`
    * `graph.py` - Given an IncidentID, this will create an image visualising the workflow graph
-* `simulation.py` - Contains functions for recording simulations run on HPC machines to the database.
-If run directly, periodically checks the statuses of running simulations on the HPC machine, and if completed, will send a message to the workflow notifying it of the finished simulation
-* `julia.py` - example workflow that constructs an image of a Mandelbrot set from many small Julia sets
+   * `killIncidents.py` - kills all active incidents

+* `run.py` - This executes the workflow manager
+* `workflows/`
+   * Contains workflows we have implemented so far
-* `quick.py` - An implement of the quicksort algorithm using the workflow manager
+* `Dockerfile` - The dockerfile for the workflow manager
+* `requirements.txt` - Python requirements
+* `hotspots/`
+   * This directory is for temporary data when the wildfire workflow is running.
+This shoud be removed at a later date

 ## Requirements
 * The python module `pika` is required.
-It can be installed with `pip`
+It can be installed with `pip`. `requirements.txt` contains the full list of python dependencies.
 * A RabbitMQ server must be installed.
 One can be started with docker using '`docker run -p 5672:5672 rabbitmq`'